MicrosoftDocs/power-platform/power-platform/admin/unified-experience/finance-operations-apps-overview.md

   :::image type="content" source="media/new-environment-template.png" alt-text="Environment templates":::

   This list is dynamic so you only see references to **Finance**, **Supply Chain Management**, **Commerce**, **Project Operations** and other finance and operations apps based on the license assigned to the admin creating the environment.
+For step-by-step instructions, visit [Tutorial: Provision a new environment with an ERP-based template](./tutorial-deploy-new-environment-with-ERP-template.md).

 - **Option B: Install the provisioning app on an existing environment**: You can install finance and operations apps on an existing Power Platform environment with a Dataverse database.
 Select an environment, navigate to the **Resources** > **Dynamics 365 apps** page, and select the **Dynamics 365 Finance and Operations Provisioning App**.

   :::image type="content" source="media/install-provisioning-app.png" alt-text="Install provisioning app":::

-  > [!IMPORTANT]
-  > For this option to work, the environment must have been created with the **Enable Dynamics 365 apps** toggle turned on.
-This toggle ensures that the environment was created with the underlying schema required by the Dynamics 365 apps.
+For step-by-step instructions, visit [Tutorial: Install the Finance and Operations Provisioning App](./tutorial-install-finance-operations-provisioning-app.md).

 In either approach, notice that your environment has two runtime URLs: one for the customer engagement apps (**Environment URL**) and another for finance and operations apps (**Finance and Operations URL**).